Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 Wood is a natural material.

-One arrow will never be 100% the same than the other.
+One arrow will never be 100% the same as the other.

 You need to be aware of that.